Swinalwaghmare/Algerian-Forest/README.md

 # Algerian-Forest
-Github can not able show the plotly geaph on repository To view EDA notebook click ths link https://nbviewer.org/github/Swinalwaghmare/Algerian-Forest/blob/main/Algerian%20Forest%20EDA.ipynb
+GitHub can not able show the Plotly graph on the repository To view the EDA notebook click this link https://nbviewer.org/github/Swinalwaghmare/Algerian-Forest/blob/main/Algerian%20Forest%20EDA.ipynb